byte-zone/ByteZone_Injector/README.md

 ## What is ByteZone Injector?
 ByteZone Injector is a user-mode injector written in C# .NET 8.0, designed for educational purposes in computer science.
 It allows you to delve into injection techniques and gain a deeper understanding of how applications interact with the system.

+### Project Structure:
+**ByteZone Injector consists of two main files:**
+**classes.cs:**
+- This file contains the core logic for injection methods and GUI interaction.
+It defines two main classes:
+ - **DllImports** This class encapsulates all Windows API imports and flags used throughout the injector, providing a central location for these definitions.
+  - **InjectionMethods** This class houses the actual injection techniques.
+Currently, it supports Native Injection, but future development plans include additional methods.

 ### Multiple Injection Methods
 ByteZone Injector offers various injection techniques to experiment with, providing a hands-on learning experience for understanding application loading and execution mechanisms.

-### Project Structure:
-**ByteZone Injector consists of two main files:** classes.cs:

 ### Current Features
 **Native Injection:**